Safety Key in a Key Transfer System

-DIN EN 14119:2003 also describes the key transfer systems very specifically as a locking device based on the transfer of a key between the key switch and the key lock.
-The system is characterized by the key, which is always held either in the key switch or on the key lock.
-In concrete terms, this means that the key is not released until the guard is securely closed and locked.
+DIN EN 14119:2003 specifically outlines key transfer systems as locking devices based on the transfer of a key between the key switch and key lock.
+The system is defined by the key, which is always retained in either the key switch or the key lock.
+This means the key is only released once the guard is securely closed and locked.

-When the plant is stationary, the key is first removed, which interrupts the safety circuit via positively driven contacts.
+A combination of processes is possible, as illustrated in the diagram below.
+When the plant is stationary, the key is removed first, interrupting the safety circuit through positively driven contacts.

 Key exchange station